 The Salem Fire Protection District holds regular weekly training on Tuesday evenings and Friday mornings.
 Additionally, the SFPD has frequent opportunities for weekend training sponsored locally and in cooperation with the University of Illinois Fire Service Institute.

-In 2022, SFPD firefighters completed more than 3,572 training hours for an average of 92 hours per member.
+In 2024, SFPD firefighters participated in 4,747 certified training hours for an average of 132 hours per member.

 The Squibb Training Center is located on Selmaville Road on the West side of the district.